SkylineCommunications/dataminer-docs/connector-help/connector_help/Splunk_Enterprise.md

 ### Saved Search

-In order to retrieve job results configured in the Splunk platform for saved searches, these saved searches need to be configured manually in the driver.
+In order to retrieve job results configured in the Splunk platform for saved searches, these saved searches need to be configured manually in the connector.
 For this purpose, the **Saved Searches Table** provides the option to manually add saved searches.
 This can be done by right-clicking in the table and selecting **Add new**).

 The following information needs to be specified when a new saved search is added:

 - **Saved Search**: The name of the saved search as defined in the Splunk platform (case sensitive).

-- **Result Type**: Since the results of saved searches don't have a specific format, the driver supports the following 5 format types:
+- **Result Type**: Since the results of saved searches don't have a specific format, the connector supports the following 5 format types:

 - **Type I**: One field retrieved (Type Integer)
   - **Type II**: Two fields retrieved (Type String, Type Integer)